 I’m looking forward to working with more clients with a variety of needs and I’m also keen to improve my knowledge and skills through training.

-Working with Occupational Therapists and Case Managers can vary, as each of them is their own person and they work in slightly different ways.
+Working with occupational therapists and case managers can vary, as each of them is their own person and they work in slightly different ways.
 It’s important to be flexible.
-I mainly work with the OTs and it’s great to have that team there for support.
+I mainly work with the occupational therapists and it’s great to have that team there for support.
 They direct me with goals and I can discuss issues with them too.

 What do you like to do outside of work?